benchmarko/LocoBasic/README.md

 - `ERASE variable, [variable,...]` Erases array variables.
   - Specify variable name without indices.
 - `ERROR number` Throws an error with *number*.
-- `EVERY timeout GOSUB line` Calls subroutine line in intervals of timeout*20 msec (timeout 1/50 sec).
+- `EVERY timeout [, timer] GOSUB line` Calls subroutine line in intervals of timeout*20 msec (timeout 1/50 sec).
+  - An optional *timer* can be 0..3.
+(Priorities are not implemented in LocoBasic.)
 - `EXP(number)` Returns e raised to the power of *number*.
 - `FIX(number)` Truncates *number*.
 - `FOR variable = start to end [STEP increment]` Control structure.